-- While some inaccuracies may occur due to the room temperature, in general the temperature of the mixture should be the mean (average) of the waters being mixed, i.e. 30° C + 10° C = 40° C, 40° C ÷ 2 = 20° C. On a number line the mean looks like appears as the central point between the two measurements.
+While some inaccuracies may occur due to the temperature transfer, in general the temperature of the mixture should be the mean (average) of the waters being mixed, i.e. 30° C + 10° C = 40° C, 40° C ÷ 2 = 20° C. On a number line the mean looks like appears as the central point between the two measurements.

 - Find the temperature of the water using a thermometer

 - Display the estimates on a dot plot or stem and leaf graph

 Problem Two: Why do people wear light coloured clothing in the summer and dark clothing in the winter?